Special Kitty Cat Food Review Summary

 Cat Food Fillers

-Its dry foods are mostly filler.
+Special Kitty’s dry foods are mostly composed of fillers.
 That is to say, they’re made of cheap ingredients that add bulk to the food without adding any nutritional value.
+Ground yellow corn is usually the first ingredient, followed closely by corn gluten meal.
+That’s a problem because cats are carnivores; their diet should primarily be meat, not vegetables.

-As a result, cats have never really developed a way to process corn, so it shouldn’t be included in their food at all, much less used as its bedrock.
+As a result, cats have never developed a way to process corn, so it shouldn’t be included in their food.

 Cat Food Animal By-Products

 If you think of a cat in the wild, would they be catching fresh prey or scavenging on a days-old carcass?
-Cats are excellent hunters, and they haven’t evolved a hardy enough stomach to scavenge.
-As a result, animal by-products can be hard for them to digest.
+Cats are excellent hunters and haven’t evolved a hardy enough stomach to scavenge.
+As a result, animal by-products can be challenging for them to digest.

 Cat Food Meals

-“Meals” are foods that are made of mashing up a bunch of different ingredients together.
-For example, chicken meal contains a bunch of different parts of the bird—including bones and organ meat—all mushed into a single substance.
+“Meals” are foods that are made by mashing up several ingredients together.
+For example, chicken meal contains various parts of the bird—including bones and organ meat—combined into a single substance.

-They may sound gross, but meals can offer an assortment of nutrients not often found in lean cuts of meat.
+They may sound gross, but they provide an assortment of nutrients not often found in lean cuts of meat.
 If used appropriately, they can be important parts of any cat’s diet.

-Unfortunately, Special Kitty uses things like soybean meal.
-That means you’re getting a bunch of different parts of the soybean, which wouldn’t be a problem if it weren’t for the fact that cats shouldn’t be eating soybeans at all.
+Unfortunately, Special Kitty uses odd ingredients like soybean meal.
+It includes several parts of the soybean, which wouldn’t be a problem if it weren’t for the fact that cats shouldn’t be eating soybeans at all.

 You’ll also find animal by-product meals.
-Again, meals are usually a good thing, but when they’re made from piles of rotten meat, you’re better off avoiding them entirely.
+Again, meals are usually good, but when they’re made from piles of rotten meat, you’re better off avoiding them entirely.

 The Nutritional Splits Are Actually Respectable